rellfy/openai/README.md

  What this mainly means is less `create_completion()`, more `Completion::new()`

 ## Examples
-You may refer to the `tests` modules typically defined in each crate-level module for example code.
+You may refer to the `tests` submodules typically defined in each module for example code.
 As of writing this, the only complete module is the `embeddings` module, so here's an example of how to use that:
 ```rs
 use openai::{ embeddings::Embedding, models::ModelID };